The Road Cormac Mccarthy Chapter Summary: Complete Guide

 Chapter 5 – The River

 They reach a river that’s mostly dry.
 They search for water, find a small pool, and drink.
-So the river symbolizes a lifeline, a reminder that there is still some life left.
+Consider this: the river symbolizes a lifeline, a reminder that there is still some life left.
 The father tells the boy that water is the most precious thing now, and they must guard it like a secret.

 Chapter 6 – The Old Man